saputribosen/mazray/README.md

 user: admin <br>
 pass: admin

-user pass can be changed with the command
+user pass panel can be changed with the command
 ```html
 nano /root/marzban/env
  ```